Mahi902/DocuWritePro/README.md

 ![Banner9](https://i.ibb.co/3Z784cQ/1000040372-Photoroom.png)

-ⓘ DocuWrite Pro avoids built-in AI (Artificial Intelligence) to protect user privacy and security.
+ⓘ DocuWrite Pro (web) avoids built-in AI (Artificial Intelligence) to protect user privacy and security.
 As a fully client-side document editor, all data stays on the user’s device, ensuring full control, transparency, and trust.

+ⓘ DocuWrite Pro (app) has built-in AI functionalities which the user has the rights to disable at any time.
+The user has full control over what AI models they use and what API they use as well.
+They have full control over how much of their content is sent to the AI.

 <details>
 <summary><strong>Use of Artificial Intelligence in DocuWrite Pro</strong></summary>